Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/Stacks/notes.md

 - **`top()`**: Returns the top element of the stack.
 - **`isEmpty()`**: Returns `true` if the stack is empty, otherwise `false`.
 - **`isFull()`**: Returns `true` if the stack is full, otherwise `false`.
+- Last element in array == Top of stack
 ### Implementing a Stack
 - Maintain a reference to the **top item** of the stack.